nagesh123-geek/GEN-AI-course/README.md

 I have written a file named "intro.pdf" , its about my current views on human life as a whole.
 Please have a look at it.
 (Initially I tried to write it on intro to human intelligence, over time , with flow I end up where I'm now(No wonder , just classic me))

-WISDOM WITHOUT COMPASSION IS BARREN AND COMPASSION WITHOUT WISDOM IS BLINDNESS (A Buddist Teaching)
+WISDOM WITHOUT COMPASSION IS BARREN

+COMPASSION WITHOUT WISDOM IS BLINDNESS

+(A Buddist Teaching)